Apple M1 Pro 8-Core vs Xeon L3406

 Pros & cons summary

-Apple M1 Pro 8-Core has a 1756.7% higher aggregate performance score, an age advantage of 11 years, 300% more physical cores and 100% more threads, and a 540% more advanced lithography process.
+Apple M1 Pro 8-Core, on the other hand, has a 1765.5% higher aggregate performance score, an age advantage of 11 years, 300% more physical cores and 100% more threads, and a 540% more advanced lithography process.

 The Apple M1 Pro 8-Core is our recommended choice as it beats the Xeon L3406 in performance tests.